-In Breaker Breaker, Arlene manages to escape from Judge Josh's goons and find a working CB radio, which she uses to put out a desperate call for help, as JD (Chuck Norris) is about to be killed by the town's corrupt police.
-Cue every trucker in hearing range massing into one giant Convoy of Destruction massive enough to make the ground shake at their approach.
+In Breaker!
+Breaker!, Arlene manages to escape from Judge Josh's goons and find a working CB radio, which she uses to put out a desperate call for help, as JD (Chuck Norris) is about to be killed by the town's corrupt police.
+Cue every trucker in hearing range - all of whom presumably are friends of JD's and/or were screwed over by Judge Josh and his minions - massing into one giant Convoy of Destruction massive enough to make the ground shake at their approach.
 Of course, thanks to the film's limited budget, this was about seven or eight older trucks.
 Still enough to knock the town flat, though.

 The same thing happens in the 1978 film Convoy.
-When a Spider Mike leaves the convoy, he gets arrested and beaten in Texas by a sheriff helping the original Corrupt Cop.
-The janitor gets on the CB and various truckers pass the word to Rubber Duck, who heads out to rescue him.
+When a trucker named Spider Mike leaves the eponymous convoy, he gets arrested and beaten in Texas by a sheriff, working with the main antagonist of the film.
+The janitor of the local jail gets on the CB to call for help and various truckers pass the word to the leader of the convoy, Rubber Duck, who heads out to rescue him.
 The next morning, Rubber Duck and eight other truckers line up outside of town, deliver an ominous, spine-chilling blast on their horns, and wreck the town to free Spider Mike.

 Parodied in Duck Soup.
 Firefly (Groucho Marx) gets on the radio and calls: "Mayday, mayday!
 Rush to Freedonia!
 Three men and a woman are trapped in a building.
 Send more men at once!
 If you don't have any men, send three more women!"
 Cue Stock footage of fire engines, police motorcycles, Olympic runners, monkeys, elephants, and dolphins.